Eiffel Tower Completes Its Gradual Reopening by Welcoming Visitors to Top Deck

-The iconic Eiffel Tower in Paris is set to reopen later this month, welcoming visitors back to the structure that defines the city’s skyline after it closed for the longest time since WWII due to COVID-19.
+The iconic Eiffel Tower in Paris reopened its top floor deck on Wednesday, welcoming visitors back to the top of the structure that defines the city’s skyline after it closed for the longest time since WWII due to COVID-19.

-France has recorded more than 191,500 confirmed cases of COVID-19, including more than 29,000 deaths, according to Johns Hopkins University.
-But France is at the bottom of its curve with hospitalizations and the number of people in intensive care decreasing over the last few weeks, The New York Times reported.
+France has recorded more than 210,500 confirmed cases of COVID-19, including more than 30,000 deaths, according to Johns Hopkins University.
+But France is at the bottom of its curve with hospitalizations and the number of people in intensive care decreasing, The New York Times reported.

-Earlier this month, another Parisian icon, the Musée du Louvre, said it will reopen on July 6, requiring visitors to wear a mask inside as well as book time slots in advance.
+Earlier this month, another Parisian icon, the Musée du Louvre, reopened, requiring visitors to wear a mask inside as well as book time slots in advance.
 The adjacent Tuileries Gardens reopened on May 31.